 An Interview with Yaa Gyasi by Aaron Zimmerman

-Yaa Gyasi’s debut novel, Homegoing, was published June 7 by Knopf and is already one of the most talked-about books of the year.
+By getting in touch with various publishing companies, one that was able to publish Yaa Gyasi’s debut novel, Homegoing, was Knopf.
+It was published June 7 and is already one of the most talked-about books of the year.
 The book has an ambitious scope, beginning in West Africa in the late 1700s and following the bloodlines of two half-sisters until present day.
 Ta-Nehisi Coates said about Homegoing, “I think I needed to read a book like this to remember what is possible.
 I think I needed to read a book like this to remember what happens when you pair a gifted literary mind to an epic task.”

 Yaa Gyasi was born in Ghana and raised in Huntsville, Alabama.
 She holds a BA in English from Stanford University and an MFA from the Iowa Writers’ Workshop.
 Aaron Zimmerman of NY Writers Coalition spoke to Yaa over the phone on April 8, 2016.